How to Prove Military Asbestos Exposure

 • Marriage and divorce documents, if applicable (VA Form 21-686c if currently married)

-• Medical records related to asbestos illness, including relevant civilian medical records OR a signed medical release (VA Form 21-4142) allowing the VA to request these documents
+• Medical records related to asbestos illness, including relevant civilian medical records or a signed medical release (VA Form 21-4142), allowing the VA to request these documents

 • Military discharge paperwork (VA Form DD 214).
-If the veteran no longer has this form, a Veterans Service Officer (VSO) can assist with obtaining a copy from the National Personnel Records Center.
+If the veteran no longer has this form, a Veterans Service Officer can assist with obtaining a copy from the National Personnel Records Center.

 Writing an Asbestos Exposure Summary for VA Claims